-In order to ensure that tax credits are geographically distributed to all areas of the State, the Authority will limit tax credit awards to a maximum of two (2) new construction developments per county and a maximum of one (1) new construction development in the same city.
-The Authority may rely on data or opinions provided by its third party market analyst firm before or after applicaton submissions to further restrict new construction throughout the State based on market data.
-New construction developments awarded as part of the RAD Set Aside will not count towards the developments per county limit.
+In order to ensure that tax credits are geographically distributed to all areas of the State, the Authority will limit tax credit awards to a maximum of two (2) new construction developments per county.
+The Authority may rely on data or opinions provided by its third party market analyst firm before or after application submissions to further restrict new construction throughout the State based on market data.